childers98/MART441-Web-Technologies/Week-12/README.md

     -light blue square
     -light blue purple
     -light pink purple
+2. Create a class for your objects in the JSON file
 3. Add all objects to the array - do I need to add the squares that are the main ones?
 4. Create an object for your player and make sure it can move with the arrow keys - green player
 5. Make sure the player cannot collide with any of the objects on the canvas - can't collide with squares(will lose lives)